Solar panels can boost home values by up to $79,000

 To ensure accurate comparisons, researchers matched each solar home with three non-solar properties of similar size, age, and amenities in the same area.
 They also used the Case-Shiller Home Price Index to account for market fluctuations over the study period.

-According to EnergySage data, the average 12-kilowatt system costs about $29,000 before incentives.
-With the 30% federal tax credit, that drops to roughly $20,000.
-So, if your home's value increases by just 5% due to solar, you could recover your entire investment through increased property value alone—before counting decades of electricity savings.
+According to EnergySage data, the average 12-kilowatt system costs about $30,500 before incentives.
+The average U.S. home value as of May 2026 is $403,200.
+So, if your home's value increases by just 5% due to solar, it would cover over $20,000 of your systems cost through increased property value alone—before counting decades of electricity savings or available incentives.

 Several factors drive solar's impressive impact on home values: